Home ยป Blog ยป Unit Studies ยป A Quick Leonardo da Vinci Unit Study for Your Homeschool

 A Quick Leonardo da Vinci Unit Study for Your Homeschool

-I have always loved teaching a Leonardo da Vinci unit study because it covers just about every single academic subject easily: The Renaissance, various science topics like inventions, simple machines, & the human body, and art & artist study are all easy topics to cover while learning about da Vinci.
-Add some fun research-based learning activities and good books and you have yourself a really fabulous unit study!
+I have always loved teaching a Leonardo da Vinci unit study.
+It quickly covers almost every academic subject, from the Renaissance to various science topics like inventions, simple machines, and the human body.
+History, science, and art combine with research-based learning and good books for a fabulous learning adventure!

 This free Leonardo da Vinci unit study will give your 3rd-7th grade students plenty of options to learn about the history, science, and art of the Renaissance era. #homeschool #unitstudy